So, What Can We Do Now?

 Instead, many Americans have begun to calcify at the extremes, believing that staying home 24 hours a day for months on end is the only morally defensible thing to do, or that refusing to wear a mask in a grocery store is an essential expression of personal freedom.
 For those people, a new recommendation for moderate precautions based on new data might look like an intolerable win for their opponents.
 To avoid that, leaders need to “set the expectation that things will change, we’re going to learn more, and that guidelines are going to change,” Tom Hipper, a risk-communications professor at the Drexel University School of Public Health, told me.
 “A level of honesty and openness about the unknowns of where we are now is really important.”
 Changing rules don’t necessarily mean that the government or scientists were lying to you before.
 Far more likely is that the rules have shifted to reflect what’s been learned about a rapidly evolving crisis.

 It might seem counterintuitive that moderation can make people safer in a situation that, by its very nature, requires an extreme response.
 But when faced with a long-haul crisis like a pandemic, figuring out exactly what works to keep people healthy shouldn’t be thought of as moderation—it’s progress.
-A person only has so much energy and focus to put into pandemic fastidiousness, and better guidelines on how they should use it make safety more efficient and people’s mid-crisis lives more livable.
+A person only has so much energy and focus to put into pandemic fastidiousness, and better guidelines on how they should use them make safety more efficient and people’s mid-crisis lives more livable.
 “People are going to start making steps toward doing some more things,” Kirk Sell told me.
 “We can’t forever be in our houses.”

 We want to hear what you think about this article.
 Submit a letter to the editor or write to letters@theatlantic.com.